prototypefund/WirVonHier-server/README.md

 }
 ```

-Next open this file inside `Visual Studio Code` (or double click the workspace file) to open the whole workspace and load the linting settings.
+Next open this file inside *Visual Studio Code* (or double click the workspace file) to open the whole workspace and load the linting settings.

+Install the following extensions:

+- ESLint (version >= 2.1.5)
+- stylelint (version >= 0.84.0)
+- Vetur (version >= 0.24.0)

+Restart *Visual Studio Code* afterwards.

 ## Deployment